GUIDES NOT INCLUDED

 SPOM IN THE WILD: EXAMPLE SPOM, WATER GEYSER, AND ANTI ENTROPY THERMO-NULLIFIER

-In my current playthrough I happened to get a water geyser and an Anti Entropy Thermo-Nullifier close to one another.
+In one playthrough I happened to get a water geyser and an Anti Entropy Thermo-Nullifier close to one another.
 So I built my SPOM around them.

 The SPOM is the large one, aka the Full Rodriguez.
 (With some small modifications.)